shashwatest/pinger/README.md

 - **Full Functionality**: Complete access to all features without trigger words

 ### Dual Processing System
-1. **Auto-Categorization**: Every message is analyzed by Gemini AI for automatic extraction of reminders, memories, and important updates
+1. **Auto-Categorization**: Every message is analyzed by AI for automatic extraction of reminders, memories, and important updates
 2. **Manual Commands**: Trigger-word commands for explicit actions and conversations

 ## Usage